jju/stubbl/players/Daividh.md

+# Daividh

 [[glorioushounds]][[catcher]][[gcvi]][[gcvii]][[dead]]

 Daividh was the first homegrown Modern Era star.
-He performed with grace in his first season, but was developing into a tougher defensive player for the Hounds when he was killed in GCVII by a Heavy freebooting with the last-place [Tatters](carcosantatters).
+He performed with grace in his first season, but was developing into a tougher defensive player for the [Hounds](glorioushounds) when he was killed in GCVII by a Heavy freebooting with the last-place [Tatters](carcosantatters).

-Birthdate: 1261.518-319:128
+* Birthdate: 1261.518-319:128
-Deathdate: 1262.618-415:606
+* Deathdate: 1262.618-415:606

 # Basic Stats